nazryuu/nazryuu/README.md

 ☆⁠ Now that you're here, let me introduce myself!
 You can call me Kei, Naz or Ryuu, but feel free to call me anything that you're more comfortable with~

-☆⁠ I speak malay and english, though I can understand Indonesian, but there's some words that I'm not familiar with sadly (´。＿。｀)
-(Still learning arabic btw!)
+☆⁠ I speak malay and english, though I can understand Indonesian, there's some words that I'm not familiar with sadly (´。＿。｀) (Still learning arabic btw!)

 -: ✧ :-゜・．